Spectora: Design Leadership

 3: Assembled team

 One of the highlights of my time at Spectora was hiring and growing a team of three talented designers.
-I built the team deliberately, with Spectora's long-term needs in mind, seeking talented generalists with depth in either research or design systems.
+I built the team deliberately; with Spectora's long-term needs in mind and sought talented generalists with depth in either research or design systems.
 I hired carefully, weighing both skillset and cultural fit.
-Above all, I believe deeply in psychological safety, and made it a priority to nurture a team dynamic where everyone could do their best work.
+What came out of that approach was a team that genuinely supported each other and cared about each other’s work.
+That created real psychological safety, which meant better conversations, more thoughtful critique, and ultimately stronger design thinking.
+The team actually enjoyed talking about design together.
+That doesn't happen by accident.

 4: Future state vision

-• Site Scaffolding- I created a high level layout for all major section of the desktop platform.
-This greatly helped find commonalities across section.
-The design team used this as a starting spot, not a final solution.
-Each designer was empowered to push beyond the first looks.
-I really want all of us designers to consider the broader platform before diving deep on our respective projects.
+• Site Scaffolding — I created a high level layout for all major sections of the desktop platform to find commonalities and prevent siloed design decisions.
+The design team used this as a starting point; not a final solution.
+Each designer was empowered to push beyond the first pass.

-• Key Flows - Since this was vision work, I used this opportunity to design a few key flows that could be greatly improved through design.
-This included adding/updating a staff member, managing templates & untangling company settings from personal settings.
+• Key Flows — Used this opportunity to redesign a few key flows that could be greatly improved through design, including adding/updating a staff member, managing templates, and untangling company settings from personal settings.

 5: IC Projects